alexanderbean/E2E-Data-Engineering-in-Azure/README.md

 - In Azure Data Factory (ADF): I engineered the pipelines to extract the data from the on-prem database and to execute the Databricks notebooks, as well as created linked services to support the flow of data through the pipeline.
 - In Azure Databricks: I made three notebooks to
 - In Azure Synapse Analytics: I utilized a stored procedure to load the Gold layer data from the data lake to a Serverless SQL Database instance.
+- Azure Key Vault: I assigned secrets to the login and password of the local SQL database to be used in linked services in Azure Data Factory.
+- Azure Entra ID: I created and assigned permissions to a security group to abide by data governance best practices and ensure data can only be accessed by those within the group.

 Power BI: